From Stars to Insights: Exploration and Implementation of Unified Sentiment Analysis with Distant Supervision: Abstract

 \section{Abstract}

 Sentiment analysis is integral to understanding the voice of the customer and informing businesses' strategic decisions.
-Conventional sentiment analysis involves three separate tasks: aspect-category detection (ACD), aspect-category sentiment analysis (ACSA), and rating prediction (RP).
+Conventional sentiment analysis involves three separate tasks: aspect-category detection, aspect-category sentiment analysis, and rating prediction.
 However, independently tackling these tasks can overlook their interdependencies and often requires expensive, fine-grained annotations.
-This paper introduces Unified Sentiment Analysis (Uni-SA), a novel learning paradigm that unifies ACD, ACSA, and RP into a coherent framework.
+This paper introduces unified sentiment analysis, a novel learning paradigm that integrates the three aforementioned tasks into a coherent framework.
 To achieve this, we propose the Distantly Supervised Pyramid Network (DSPN), which employs a pyramid structure to capture sentiment at word, aspect, and document levels in a hierarchical manner.
 Evaluations on multi-aspect review datasets in English and Chinese show that DSPN, using only star rating labels for supervision, demonstrates significant efficiency advantages while performing comparably well to a variety of benchmark models.
 Additionally, DSPN's pyramid structure enables the interpretability of its outputs.
-Our findings validate DSPN’s effectiveness and efficiency, establishing a robust, resource-efficient, unified framework for sentiment analysis.
+Our findings validate DSPN's effectiveness and efficiency, establishing a robust, resource-efficient, unified framework for sentiment analysis.